-Bach receives keys to the IOC11 December 2013
+Bach receives keys to the IOC

 IOC: International Olympic Committee (IOC) President Thomas Bach officially received the keys to the IOC from Honorary President Jacques Rogge today during a handover ceremony in the newly renovated Olympic Museum in Lausanne.